AtomDB/pyatomdb/pyatomdb/README.txt

 and Spec objects in spectrum.py.
 It is intended to make this the main way to calculate spectra, as it should lead to significant speed enhancements by avoiding lots of unnecessary recalculation of the same numbers.

+0.0.3.1
+February 21st 2017: A series of bug fixes to installation and spectral calculation routines.
+Closes bugs #1, 2, 5 from github